itu-devops/itu-minitwit-terraform/2apr_2020_session.md

+( All files from this session is available here: https://github.com/itu-devops/itu-minitwit-terraform )

 # Terraform

 Terraform is an Infrastructure-as-Code tool from Hashicortp (who also makes vagrant).
 Terraform allows us to provision our entire cloud infrastructure, across multiple cloud providers, and keep the configuration as code!